Governance Impact Statement 2024-25

 The board comprises thirteen members: the headteacher, one elected staff governor, two elected parent governors, one local authority governor (appointment by the board and approved by the local authority), and eight co-opted governors.
 All non-staff board members are unpaid volunteers.

 The board maintains a skills audit, and the local authority and co-opted governors are appointed based on the skills, knowledge, and experience they can bring to the board.
-Vacancies are filled through a competitive process using two national organisations that specialise in governor recruitment.
+Vacancies are filled using a national charity that specialises in governor recruitment and other networks where suitable governors may be found.

 The deputy heads and assistant head attend all meetings as observers.
 The board uses the local authority’s clerking service.